 Sale 1 is the most recent sale, is located in an inferior location, has an inferior visibility, smaller site size, similar physical features, and a similar zoning.
 After adjustments, Sale 1 indicates a rate near the middle to lower end of the range and a rate that is lower than what is likely for the subject.
 Sale 2 is located in an inferior location, has a similar visibility, smaller site size, similar physical features, and a similar zoning.
 After adjustments, Sale 2 indicates a rate near the middle of the range and a rate that is near what is likely for the subject.
-Sale 2 indicates a rate near the middle of the range and a rate that is near what is likely for the subject.
-Sale 3 is located in a similar location, has a similar zoning.
+Sale 3 is located in a similar location, has a similar visibility, inferior access, smaller site size, similar physical features, inferior utilities, and a similar zoning.
 After adjustments, Sale 3 establishes the high end of the range and indicates that is higher than what is likely for the subject.
-Sale 4 is the oldest sale provided, is located in a similar zoning.
-After adjustments, Sale 4 establishes the low end of the range and indicates a rate that is likely for the subject.
-Pending Sale 5 is currently under contract, is located in a similar visibility, smaller site size, similar physical features, and a similar visibility, smaller site size, similar physical features, and a similar zoning.
+Sale 4 is the oldest sale provided, is located in a similar location, has a similar visibility, smaller site size, similar physical features, inferior utilities, and a similar zoning.
 After adjustments, Sale 4 establishes the low end of the range and indicates a rate that is lower than what is likely for the subject.
 Pending Sale 5 is currently under contract, is located in a similar location, has a similar visibility, smaller site size, similar physical features, and a similar zoning.
 After adjustments, Pending Sale 5 indicates a rate near the middle of the range and a rate that is near to slightly higher than what is likely for the subject.